hotwired/turbo-ios/Docs/Migration.md

 # Migrating from Turbolinks.framework to Turbo.framework

-Though Turbo iOS is a brand-new repo, it is not a major change from the old Turbolinks iOS framework.
+Though Turbo iOS is a new a framework, it is not a major change from the old Turbolinks iOS framework.
 Most of the code is the same, but has been improved, refactored, and better tested.
 It is compatible both with Turbolinks 5 and Turbo 7 JS on the server.
 There are some breaking API changes, but mostly in name.

 Follow these steps, and you should be up and running in no time.
 I was able to update Basecamp 3 and HEY in about 15 minutes to give you an idea of the scope